SumiSastri/react-basics-to-hooks/docs/react-2016/core-concepts/react-advantages/react-flexibility.md

 The versatility comes from the fact that the render method is separate from the component composition There are over a dozen virtual rendering ecosystems.

+Components help developers isolate features and build them independently.
+While one developer works on a nav-bar another can work on buttons, the components can be exported and imported to build a page.
+Facebook uses over 50,000 components for its user interface.
+Building smaller components also helps quickly solve and debug problems and test functionality of the component in isolation from the rest of the app before proceeding to end-to-end testing.

 This GitHub repo lists them [https://github.com/chentsulin/awesome-react-renderer] - so from replacing HTML in emails to in the DOM, React creates virtual environments for render then plugs into these systems using the component library.

 `ReactDomServer.renderToString()` the method that renders your component to a string of HTML